 - Two-factor Authentication is not available for Issuetrak authenticated accounts.

-There are several Active Directory authentication methods available to allow users to log in via LDAP, Active Directory Federation Services, or Azure AD.
+There are several authentication methods available to allow users to log in via LDAP, Active Directory Federation Services, Azure AD, or OAuth 2.0 / OIDC.
 Passwords for these accounts are not stored within Issuetrak and will require additional configuration in order to allow user login.

 Some notes about these methods: